Hans Richter (artist): United States

 Richter moved from Switzerland to the United States in 1940 and became an American citizen.
 Beginning in 1941 he taught at the Institute of Film Techniques at the City College of New York before taking over as director.
 While living in New York City, Richter directed two feature films, Dreams That Money Can Buy (1947) and 8 x 8: A Chess Sonata in 8 Movements (1957) in collaboration with Max Ernst, Jean Cocteau, Paul Bowles, Fernand Léger, Alexander Calder, Marcel Duchamp, and others, which was partially filmed on the lawn of his summer house in Southbury, Connecticut.
 In 1957, he finished a film entitled Dadascope with original poems and prose spoken by their creators: Hans Arp, Marcel Duchamp, Raoul Hausmann, Richard Huelsenbeck, and Kurt Schwitters.
 After 1958, Richter spent parts of the year in Ascona and Connecticut and returned to painting.
 Peggy Guggenheim organized his first solo show in the United States in which his large painted scrolls, inspired by the Second World War, featured prominently.
 In 1963, he directed the short film From the Circus to the Moon about the American artist Alexander Calder.
 In 1965, Richter was also the author of a first-hand account of the Dada movement titled Dada: Art and Anti-Art which also included his reflections on the emerging Neo-Dada artworks.

 Personal life

-Richter got to know Ré Niemayer in 1922, whom he would marry in 1926.
-In 1928, the two separated and by 1931 they were divorced.
+Hans Richter was married four times: in 1916 to Elisabeth (Lisa, Lies, Lieska) Steinert († 1923), in 1921 to Maria von Vanselow (divorced 1922), in 1927 to Erna Niemeyer (pseudonyms: Renate Green, Ré Soupault, René Mensch), in 1951 to Frida Ruppel (1910-78), whose two children Hans Ruppel and Ursula Lawder administered the estate.